BreizhZut/PracticalMachineLearning_HAR/HAR_quality.md

     * 67 columns contain some missing value
     * 0 columns contain only missing value
     * The last column being the `class` a factor variable A to E, referring to the quality of the exercise
-* HAR testing data set: [pml-testing.csv](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv) contains:
+* HAR testing data set: [pml-testing.csv](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv), this data set constitute a blind test for assessing the performance of the classification model.
+It contains:
     * 20 measurements with 160 observations.
     * 100 columns contain some missing values
     * 100 columns contain only missing values